-These notions are summarized in Figure 4.1.
+These notions are summarized in Figure 5.1.
 One row contains the value of each data for a specific project and one line represents an internal state of a specific data.

-Projects Internal states Project p_1 Project p_n $\begin{array}{c} \operatorname{AST} \ a \\ \operatorname{data} \ d_1 \end{array}$ value of a in p_1 value of d_1 in p_1 value of a in p_n value of d_1 in p_n $\det d_m$ value of d_m in p_1 value of d_m in p_n
+Projects Internal states Project p_1 Project p_n AST a value of a in p_1 value of a in p_n data d_1 value of d_1 in p_1 value of d_1 in p_n data d_m value of d_m in p_1 value of d_m in p_n

-Figure 4.1: Representation of the Frama-C Internal State.
+Figure 5.1: Representation of the Frama-C Internal State.

-4.11.2 Using Projects
+5.11.2 Using Projects

 Actually Frama-C maintains a current project (Project.current ()) and a current AST (Ast.get ()) which all operations are automatically performed on.
-But sometimes plug-in developers have to explicitly use them, for example when the AST is modified (usually through the use of a copy visitor, see Section 4.14) or replaced (e.g. if a new one is loaded from disk).
+But sometimes plug-in developers have to explicitly use them, for example when the AST is modified (usually through the use of a copy visitor, see Section 5.14) or replaced (e.g. if a new one is loaded from disk).

 An AST must never be modified inside a project.
-If such an operation is required, you must either create a new project with a new AST, usually by using File.init_project_from_cil_file or File.init_project_from_visitor; or write the following line of code (see Section 4.11.7):
+If such an operation is required, you must either create a new project with a new AST, usually by using File.init_project_from_cil_file or File.init_project_from_visitor; or write the following line of code (see Section 5.11.7):